-This is the first time the proposed zoning amendment item has been before the Planning Board for review.
+Below is information provided to the Planning Board as apart previous staff notes.
 The Town Council is looking to move forward with adoption of the Mosher Corner Mixed-Use Area as outlined by the Town's Comprehensive Plan.
 Below is information regarding the Mosher Corner Mixed-Use Area from the Town's Comprehensive Plan.